 - Does cancer show up in routine blood tests?

-- Does marijuana chemical show up in cbc blood tests?
+- Does marijuana show up in allergy blood tests?

 - Does hiv show up in blood tests?